 People like stories, and brand storytelling is an effective way to create meaningful connections with target audiences.
 If you can’t create customer videos like Square, featuring customers and user-generated content on your social pages works well to create a shared brand experience.

 Slack is a workplace communication and collaboration tool.
 It combines the user interface of the group and person-to-person messaging and allows companies to control who uses it with the invitation system.
-Equipped with instant messaging, group chat, video calling, and file sharing, it enables teams to share information across multiple devices and web applications efficiently.
+Equipped with instant messaging, group chat, video calling, and file sharing, it lets teams share information across multiple devices and web applications efficiently.

 In 2014, Slack launched with 8,000 active users.
 Today Slack’s user stats stand at over 10 million daily users and 3 million paid subscribers, including 43% of the top businesses.
 Even more impressive is that most of its growth is through word-of-mouth marketing.